-\begin{proof} As $S$ is an $A$-extremal sequence in $\Z_n$, so $\ell=3^{\Omega(n)}-1$.
-Suppose for any prime divisor $q$ of $n$, there are at least three terms of $S$ which are not divisible by $q$.
+\begin{proof} As $S$ is an $A$-extremal sequence in $\Z_n$, we have $\ell=3^{\Omega(n)}-1$.
+Suppose for any prime divisor $q$ of $n$ there are at least three terms of $S$ which are not divisible by $q$.
 Let $q$ be a prime divisor of $n$, $q^r\mid\mid n$ and let $A_q=U(q^r)$.
-Then, $S^{(q)}$ has at least three units, where $S^{(q)}$ is as defined before Observation \ref{obs}.
-By Corollary \ref{cm}, as $q$ is at least 7, so $S^{(q)}$ is an $A_q^2$-weighted zero-sum sequence in $\Z_{q^r}$.
-As this is true for every prime divisor $q$ of $n$, so by Observation \ref{obs2}, we see that $S$ is an $A$-weighted zero-sum sequence.
+Thus $S^{(q)}$ has at least three units where $S^{(q)}$ is as defined before Observation \ref{observation}.
+By Corollary \ref{cm} as $q$ is at least 7, it follows that $S^{(q)}$ is an $A_q^2$-weighted zero-sum sequence in $\Z_{q^r}$.

+As this is true for every prime divisor $q$ of $n$, by Observation \ref{observation2} we see that $S$ is an $A$-weighted zero-sum sequence.
 This contradicts our assumption about $S$.
-So we see that, there is a prime divisor $p$ of $n$, such that at most two terms of $S$ are not divisible by $p$.
-Now, by using Corollary \ref{g}, we see that exactly two terms of $S$, say $x^*$ and $x^{**}$, are not divisible by $p$.
+So we see that there is a prime divisor $p$ of $n$ such that at most two terms of $S$ are not divisible by $p$.
+Now by using Corollary \ref{g} we see that exactly two terms of $S$, say $x^*$ and $x^{**}$, are not divisible by $p$.